carolinehakes/carolinehakes.github.io/README.md

 ### Impeachment Data Project
-For this project, we analyzed House Democrats' record on impeachment.
+For this project, I analyzed House Democrats' record on impeachment.
+I sorted through the data to obtain information about the demographics of their districts and past elections results.
 View the R Markdown HTML file [here](file:///Users/carolinehakes99/Downloads/R1_HW_Hakes.html).

+## Biden Transition Data Project
+For this project,
 ```

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).